PorcoRosso85/spec/docs/ci/PHASE2-FINAL-CERTIFICATION.md

 ## Lessons Learned

-### 1. SSOT Must Be Single
+### 1. Audit Baseline Must Be Fixed Point

 **Bad**:
 ```
-SSOT: b4cefdb (this document)
-Or: 07ef8b5 (certification commit)
+SSOT: 6262cce (HEAD at time of certification)
 ```
-→ Contradiction, unclear audit baseline
+→ "HEAD" is moving target, future readers confused

 **Good**:
 ```
-SSOT: ee80a4c (HEAD, all code+evidence in single commit)
+Audit baseline (fixed): 6262cce
 ```
-→ Single source of truth, zero ambiguity
+→ Fixed point in history, "HEAD" removed to avoid confusion → Explicit that this is immutable reference point

 ---